 You can use frozen raspberries in this case, but don’t thaw them.
 Lightly mash them and toss them into the batter while still frozen.

 I used a store-bought jar of lemon curd, but you can use homemade curd if you prefer.

-You will need a couple of lemons, for zesting, for both the cake and frosting.
+You will need a couple of lemons, for zesting, both the cake and the frosting.
 I prefer organic lemons.
 Wash and rinse them before using them.
-Using real lemon zest and lemon juice makes this cake taste amazing!
+Using “real lemon zest” and lemon juice makes this cake taste amazing!

 For the frosting, both cream cheese and butter should be at room temperature before beating.
 Then chill it for a few minutes before frosting your cake.

 Bake both cakes on the same rack, and in the middle of the oven.
 DO NOT overbake the cake.
 The cake will be done when it springs back when you press down in the center, or when you insert a toothpick and it comes out clean.

 Go ahead and decorate your cake with as many berries on top as you like!

 With its moist texture and sublime flavors, the surprise in this bakery-style lemon raspberry cake is the additional layer of lemon curd I added in the center, as part of the filling.